Terrell Owens, NFL Hall of Famer, hit by car in California

-LOS ANGELES – NFL legend Terrell Owens was hit by a car in Calabasas Monday night in what law enforcement is investigating as a deliberate act, authorities confirmed to KTLA.
+LOS ANGELES (KTLA) – NFL legend Terrell Owens was hit by a car in Southern California on Monday night in what law enforcement is investigating as a deliberate act, authorities confirmed to KTLA.

-Owens was playing pickup basketball when he apparently got into an argument with another man on the court, TMZ first reported.
+Owens was playing pickup basketball in Calabasas, which lies roughly 30 miles west of downtown Los Angeles, when he apparently got into an argument with another man on the court, TMZ first reported.

-After the game, the other man got into his car and drove into the former wide receiver’s knee.
+After the game, the other man got into his car and drove into the former wide receiver’s knee, according to TMZ.
 Owens wasn’t seriously hurt and didn’t require a trip to the hospital.

 Deputies took a report of an assault with a deadly weapon, a spokesperson for the Los Angeles County Sheriff’s Department told KTLA.
 The driver had not been arrested as of Tuesday morning.